The Manufacturers Life Insurance Company Sells 2,693 Shares of Sotera Health (NYSE:SHC)

-The Manufacturers Life Insurance Company decreased its position in Sotera Health (NYSE:SHC – Get Rating) by 3.1% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The Manufacturers Life Insurance Company lowered its stake in shares of Sotera Health (NYSE:SHC – Get Rating) by 3.1% during the 3rd quarter, according to the company in its most recent filing with the SEC.
 The fund owned 84,292 shares of the company’s stock after selling 2,693 shares during the quarter.
-The Manufacturers Life Insurance Company’s holdings in Sotera Health were worth $575,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+The Manufacturers Life Insurance Company’s holdings in Sotera Health were worth $575,000 at the end of the most recent quarter.

-Other large investors have also added to or reduced their stakes in the company.
-MetLife Investment Management LLC bought a new stake in Sotera Health in the 1st quarter worth approximately $139,000.
-Federated Hermes Inc. bought a new position in shares of Sotera Health during the 1st quarter valued at approximately $157,000.
-Barclays PLC increased its position in shares of Sotera Health by 50.5% during the 3rd quarter.
-Barclays PLC now owns 23,171 shares of the company’s stock valued at $158,000 after purchasing an additional 7,773 shares during the last quarter.
-Banque Cantonale Vaudoise increased its position in shares of Sotera Health by 15.2% during the 3rd quarter.
-Banque Cantonale Vaudoise now owns 23,617 shares of the company’s stock valued at $161,000 after purchasing an additional 3,117 shares during the last quarter.
-Finally, Securian Asset Management Inc. bought a new position in shares of Sotera Health during the 2nd quarter valued at approximately $177,000.
+Several other large investors have also recently modified their holdings of the stock.
+Citigroup Inc. grew its position in Sotera Health by 325.9% in the 1st quarter.
+Citigroup Inc. now owns 80,432 shares of the company’s stock valued at $1,742,000 after acquiring an additional 61,547 shares during the last quarter.
+PNC Financial Services Group Inc. bought a new position in shares of Sotera Health in the first quarter worth about $317,000.
+Bank of Montreal Can increased its stake in Sotera Health by 153.7% in the 1st quarter.
+Bank of Montreal Can now owns 291,140 shares of the company’s stock worth $6,437,000 after buying an additional 176,400 shares during the period.
+MetLife Investment Management LLC purchased a new position in Sotera Health in the 1st quarter worth about $139,000.
+Finally, BlackRock Inc. increased its stake in Sotera Health by 7.6% in the 1st quarter.
+BlackRock Inc. now owns 6,252,520 shares of the company’s stock worth $135,429,000 after buying an additional 439,762 shares during the period.
 Institutional investors own 87.21% of the company’s stock.

 Sotera Health Company provides sterilization, and lab testing and advisory services in the United States, Canada, Europe, and internationally.
 The company's sterilization services include gamma and electron beam irradiation, and EO processing; Nelson Labs comprise microbiological and analytical chemistry testing; and advisory services for medical device and biopharmaceutical industries.